ISISNeutronMuon/MDANSE/Doc/pages/scattering.rst

 It is important to note that the coherent and the incoherent components of the DTFS need to be rescaled before they can be combined.
-While the DISF :ref:`dynamic-incoherent-structure-factor` is a time correlation and is normalised to the value at t=0 so that the :math:`DISF(t=0)=1``, the same constaint is not present for the DCSF :ref:`dynamic-coherent-structure-factor`.
+While the DISF :ref:`analysis-disf` is a time correlation and is normalised to the value at t=0 so that the :math:`DISF(t=0)=1``, the same constaint is not present for the DCSF :ref:`analysis-dcsf`.
 Therefore, the calculation of the Neutron Dynamic Total Structure Factor applies a scaling factor to the DCSF before it can be included in the final result.
-For this reason, one should *not* expect the DCSF component in the output of the analysis to be identical to the output of the :ref:`dynamic-coherent-structure-factor` analysis; these will differ by a scaling factor.
+For this reason, one should *not* expect the DCSF component in the output of the analysis to be identical to the output of the :ref:`analysis-dcsf` analysis; these will differ by a scaling factor.